H-b8/team-branching/README.md

     - Create pull request
     - See that there are no merge conflicts
     - Click the "Merge pull request" button
 7. **VERY IMPORTANT!
-After you do this alert your team that a new merge has been made**
+After you do this, alert your team that a new merge has been made**

 ## AFTER A TEAMMATE MERGES